 There are two types of hyperlinks you can use to distribute your survey: anonymous links and unique links.

 - A unique survey link is generated when you distribute email invitations to your contacts using Qualtrics (click the "Distributions" tab within a survey and select “Emails” from the left-hand menu).
-With a unique survey link, each email recipient receives their own individualized link, which can only be used once and cannot be shared.
-Using a unique survey link will allow you to keep track of exactly who is responding because the respondent's email address will be displayed along with their response.
+Each email recipient receives a unique survey link that can be used only once and cannot be shared.
+Using a unique survey link lets you track exactly who is responding, as the respondent's email address is displayed with their response.

 I've created a survey, but there is no "Back" button that will help respondents navigate.
 How do I add a "Back" button and/or a progress bar to my survey?